 However, making specific lifestyle changes can also help to manage this condition, and only a few know that the proper diet can help manage vitiligo and support skin pigmentation.

-Let’s explore in detail the reasons behind different Vitiligo foods to eat, including the nutrients, recommended foods, what to limit, and why a nutrient-dense diet is important to manage it.
+Let’s explore in detail the reasons behind different vitiligo foods to eat, including the nutrients, recommended foods, what to limit, and why a nutrient-dense diet is important to manage it.

 A well-balanced diet is essential to manage vitiligo as it helps to maintain overall skin health, supports the immune system, and promotes natural pigmentation.
-Since Vitiligo is influenced by factors like oxidative stress and immune imbalances, certain dietary choices can help to slow its progression in other body areas and improve your skin’s health
+Since vitiligo is influenced by factors like oxidative stress and immune imbalances, certain dietary choices can help to slow its progression in other body areas and improve your skin’s health

 - Boosts skin pigmentation: Certain foods help activate the body’s natural pigment-producing processes, which may support repigmentation.